uvicwebdev/uvicwebdev/README.md

 AE330 - Fall 2018

-This is a website created for an assignment.
+This is a website created for a AE330 assignment.

+![Promo of Website][promo]

+[promo]: ./images/promo.png "Website Design"

 ## Built With